Parkwood Estate

 The Parkwood Estate, located in Oshawa, Ontario, was the residence of Samuel McLaughlin (founder of General Motors of Canada) and was home to the McLaughlin family from 1917 until 1972.
 The residence was designed by Darling and Pearson, a noted Toronto architectural firm, with construction starting in 1916.
 In 1989, Parkwood was officially designated a National Historic Site, and tours are now given year-round.

 House

 Parkwood's architectural, landscape and interior designs are based on those of the 1920s and 1930s.
-The national Historic Sites and Monuments Board describes it as “a rare surviving example of the type of estate developed in Canada during the inter-war years, and is rarer still by its essentially intact condition, furnished and run to illustrate as it was lived within.”
+The national Historic Sites and Monuments Board describes it as "a rare surviving example of the type of estate developed in Canada during the inter-war years, and is rarer still by its essentially intact condition, furnished and run to illustrate as it was lived within."

 Parkwood was the family home of the McLaughlins from 1917 until 1972.
-The federal government designated it a National Historic Site in 1989, and it was opened it to the public.
+The federal government designated it a National Historic Site in 1989, and it was opened to the public.
 R.S.
 McLaughlin was named a National Historic Person that same year.